Emergency generators: Two options

 Extension cords must be at least 14 gauge to carry adequate power.
 Follow the cord’s maximum wattage rating (listed on the cord’s label).
 Start up the generator, then plug in the extension cords (photo above).
 Be careful not to overload the generator by plugging in high-wattage appliances that you didn’t plan for.
 It’ll trip the breaker or blow a fuse on the generator, or damage the appliance motors.

-Portable generators range in price from $500 for a 3,250-watt unit to $1,500 for a 10,000-watt unit.
+Portable backup generators range in price from $500 for a 3,250-watt unit to $1,500 for a 10,000-watt unit.
 Options include wheels (get them—generators are very heavy to lift) and electric (key) starts rather than pull-starts.
 Consider how long the generator can run on a tank of gas.
 Some run just a few hours, so you’ll have to get up in the middle of the night to add fuel.
 Others have 16-gallon fuel tanks that can run up to 10 hours.

 A Manual Transfer Switch Panel Makes Portable Power More Convenient